 This transcript appears in the August 13, 2021 issue of Executive Intelligence Review.

-Ambassador Anna Evstigneeva is the Deputy Permanent Representative of the Mission of the Russian Federation to the United Nations.
-This is an edited transcript of her address to the July 31, 2021 conference of the Schiller Institute, “Afghanistan: A Turning Point in History After the Failed Regime-Change Era.”
+Wang Jin is a fellow of the Charhar Institute, a think-tank in China.
+This is an edited transcript of his address to the July 31, 2021 conference of the Schiller Institute, “Afghanistan: A Turning Point in History After the Failed Regime-Change Era.”

 I will talk about China and Afghanistan, the Belt and Road Initiative, and what kind of role China will play in Afghanistan’s future.

 First of all, I will talk about China’s concerns over the Afghanistan issue.
 I want to stress that China has four areas of concerns over the Afghanistan issue.
 First of all, we are concerned about the possible conflict spillover into the neighboring countries, especially into China.
 Second, we care about the future opportunities; the investment and the business opportunities.
 Third, China is concerned over the development of extremism and terrorism.
 And fourth, we hope to maintain very positive ties with China in the future.